 To protect our solar charge controller, we add a 40a breaker to the positive cable running to the charge controller.
 A breaker is like a fuse that can be reset once it is tripped.
 You can learn about fuses and breakers in this guide.

 We then run cable (I used 8AWG) from the solar charge controller down to our positive and negative bus bars.
 The bus bars are a way of centralising all the positive and negative wires in our system so that we can easily route onwards to the leisure batteries through one single cable (for both positive and negative).
 They keep our cabling neat and tidy.
 An alternative to using bus bars would be to route all positive and negative cable in the system directly to the leisure batteries - but can be sloppy.
 I used two 300a bus bars in my campervan electrical system.

 On the way to the bus bar, we will pop a 50a breaker on the positive cable to protect the batteries and other appliances.

 The last step of the solar system is running the busbars to our batteries.
 We run a single positive and negative cable from each busbar to the leisure batteries.
 I used 0AWG cable for this (Very beefy 🐮).
-Learn all about leisure batteries here.
+Related Guide: Leisure batteries.